luuck25/System-Design-Resources/Spark-Streaming.md

 ### 5. Event Time vs. Processing Time
 * **Event Time:** When the event actually happened (the timestamp on the receipt).
 This is what you should almost always use for business logic.
 * **Processing Time:** When the data hit the Spark cluster.
 Using this for logic can lead to inaccurate results if there are ingestion delays.

+### 5. Exactly-Once Semantics

+Spark ensures that even if a job fails, the final output is the same as if the data had been processed exactly once without any loss or duplication.
+This is achieved through the coordination of replayable sources (like Kafka), idempotent sinks (which can handle repeated writes of the same data), and the checkpointing/write-ahead log system
 ---

 ## ⚙️ Execution & Operational Modes